What is “Military Strong?”

 At the end of each month, any participating agency, business, or organization that achieves 50 percent or higher staff completion will receive:

-- A digital version of the badge will be provided for organizations to post to their website and social media pages.
-It will also be displayed next to organizational entries in the Montana 211 website and the CONNECT Referral System.
+• A digital version of the badge will be provided for organizations to post to their website and social media pages.
+It will also be posted next to organizational entries in the Montana 211 website and the CONNECT Referral System if your organization meets the criteria for those platforms.

-- Certified participants will have their logos included on PsychArmor’s website
+• Certified participants will have their logos posted on PsychArmor’s national website

 Additionally, service members, veterans, and their families will receive information regarding community organizations and businesses that have participated so they can frequent them if they wish to do so.